Tormented by DEPRESSION, and the medicine isn't helping?

 If you’re suffering from treatment resistant depression, the following criteria should help you to determine whether an endogenous opioid deficiency is at the root of your problem:

-B) Weak immune system- You don't know of anyone who catches nasty colds as often as you do.
+W: Weak immune system- You don't know of anyone who catches nasty colds as often as you do.
 Perhaps you were even diagnosed with an autoimmune condition or two.
 (Amazingly enough, whenever you’re on opiates/opioids, your immune system seems to drastically strengthen)

-C) You've never in your life experienced the so-called 'runner's high'.
+R: No Runner's High.
+You've never in your life experienced the so-called 'runner's high'.

-D) You're easy to bring to tears, or at least you were that way through your teenage years.
+T: Tears.
+You're easy to bring to tears, or at least you were that way through your teenage years.

 Did you answer ‘Yes’ to at least four of the above five criteria?
 Did reading this stunningly accurate description of yourself just make your heart just skip a beat?
 I’ve been told that happens quite often to readers of this site.
 The above five traits are not an authoritative diagnostic criteria for Endorphin Deficiency Syndrome, since no such criteria exist.
 While medical orthodoxy freely admits the fact that endorphins (naturally occurring opiate-like peptides in the human body) are responsible for both emotional well being and stimulating the body to produce disease-fighting antibodies, they’ve yet to draw the obvious conclusion that endorphin deficient individuals are therefore highly vulnerable to depression and sickness.